Removal

 16. Remove the drive shaft from the gearbox housing using a drive shaft puller.

-Caution: Be sure to support the disconnected end of the drive axle.
-Do not allow the drive shaft to hang freely from the axle gearbox housing after it has been disengaged from the wheel hub.
-Place a container under the transmission case to collect any fluid that flows out of it.
-After removing the drive shaft, cover the opening of the gearbox housing to keep fluid in the housing and prevent dirt from entering inside.
+Caution: Support the disconnected end of the drive axle.
+Do not allow the drive shaft to hang freely from the axle housing after it is disconnected from the wheel hub.
+Place a container under the gear housing to collect any fluid that leaks out.
+After removing the drive shaft, cover the opening of the gear housing with a cap to retain fluid in the housing and prevent dirt from entering.